Lady Rain lives in Australia and enjoys writing about travels, crafts and historical events.

 16. Mount Faber

-Travel by cable car to Mount Faber from the Harbour Front Station or Sentosa Station.
-You can get panoramic views of the harbour, Sentosa Island and other islands from the top of Mount Faber.
-The cable car service also runs in the evening for those who wants to enjoy views of the surrounding areas at night.
+Travel by cable car to Mount Faber from the HarbourFront MRT Station or Sentosa MRT Station.
+You will see panoramic views of the harbour, Sentosa Island, and other islands from the top of Mount Faber.
+For those who want to enjoy views of the surrounding areas at night, the cable car service also runs in the evening.

 17. Downtown East

 Downtown East is located in the Pasir Ris area.
 There is plenty of entertainment for everyone, with theme parks, resorts, food outlets, shops, and gaming zones galore.
 Singapore's largest water park, Wild Wild Wet, is also located here.
 The arcades and gaming centres are great entertainment areas for children.
 Another great location to indulge in the local foods.